 There are many ways to get into and around London.
 Choose your method of transport from our helpful information below.
 Simply click the image to jump to the relevant section:

 Gatwick Airport is located about 27 miles from the centre of London.
 We have put together all the information you could need for travelling here from Gatwick Airport.

 There are many ways to get into and around London from Gatwick.
 Choose your method of transport from the helpful information below:

-Buses depart from Gatwick to London Victoria Station once per hour.
-The journey takes about 90 minutes and single tickets are available from £6.60.
+Buses depart from Gatwick to London Victoria Coach Station once per hour.
+The journey takes about 2 hours and single tickets are available from as little as £10.

-To make sure you dont miss your plane, National Express advise that you plan ot arrive at the airport 1 hour before check-in.
-You are able ot take your luggage on the coach, however, as with airline travel there is a 20kg weight limit.
+To make sure you don’t miss your plane, National Express advise that you plan to arrive at the airport 3 hour before your departure time.
+You are able to take your luggage on the coach; however, as with most airline travel, there is a 20kg weight limit.

 Buses Around London

 Most buses around London are low floor, meaning that they can lower to pavement level, making them easier to board.
 You can also use Oyster cards on bus routes.
 For more information on connections and timetables, visit the Transport for London website.

 Is there a tube station at Gatwick Airport?

 Nope!
 But worry not, there are other great connections which we have listed below!